zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

 is represented by one abstract trait (`Material`).
 Such an abstract trait is the base for other concrete traits (`Metal`, `Paper`) corresponding to "values" in the dimension (metal, paper).

-The concept of traits is dealt with in detail here ([Groovy](http://docs.groovy-lang.org/latest/html/documentation/core-traits.html), [Scala](http://www.scala-lang.org/old/node/126)).
+The concept of traits is dealt with in greater detail here ([Groovy](http://docs.groovy-lang.org/latest/html/documentation/core-traits.html), [Scala](http://www.scala-lang.org/old/node/126)).

 In contrast to the no-trait model, here the `Thing` type and the two dimensions are separated.
-The composition is deferred until the moment of the creation of a new item.
+The composition is deferred until the moment of creation of a new item.

 Figure 4: Traits diagram